Eugen Kaufmann

-Eugen Carl Kaufmann or Eugene Charles Kent (8 January 1892 in Frankfurt am Main – 21 June 1984 in London) was German-born English Jewish architect.
+Eugen Carl Kaufmann or Eugene Charles Kent (8 January 1892 – 21 June 1984) was a German architect.

+Early life

+Kaufmann was born 8 January 1892 in Frankfurt am Main.
 From 1925, he was engaged at the New Frankfurt project under the leadership of Ernst May.
 Later, he joined in a city planning with E. May, at the invitation of the Soviets.

+In London

+Kaufmann moved to London and became a naturalized citizen on 28 June 1939.

-From there he went to London where he opened his own architectural office.
+He opened his own architectural office there.

+He died on 21 June 1984 in London.